rl2939/jspsych-triple-handle-controller-plugin/readme.md

 #  triple-lever-controller plugin

+TODO: Add details to loading, compatibility, and Author/Citations.

 ## Overview

 This plugin collects responses to an video file in real time using a game controller.